 Web testing is a difficult topic to discuss primarily because very few people know what it is or what it should accomplish.
-For our purposes, let’s define it as an agnostic approach to implementing changes.
-Put another way, testing is a method of generating and validating ideas.
+Let’s define it as an agnostic approach to implementing changes.
+In other words, testing is a method of generating and validating ideas.

 This is nothing new to the world of science and engineering.
-In fact, testing comprises the entire practice of these disciplines.
-So, to avoid defining a wheel (a sort of circular, smooth object supported on the inside? carries weight somehow; balances . . . let’s save this for a part 2), let’s look at the steps of the “scientific method” – the same one we all learned about in 4th grade:
+So, let’s look at the steps of the “scientific method” – the same one we all learned about in 4th grade:

 - Ask a Question